1,000+ Opportunities

 Ensure your nonprofit is registered to take advantage.
 Register Your Organization with Benevity

-Based on current listing details, eligibility includes: Nonprofit partners with a strong tie to one of RTX's priority outcomes.
+According to the current listing, eligibility includes: Nonprofit partners with a strong tie to one of RTX's priority outcomes.
 New nonprofit partners can apply during the open grant period.
 An RTX employee must work through an RTX employee to apply for standard grants.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.